StiltFox/Storage-Shed/readme.md

     - You can obtain this using `sudo apt install libsqlite3-dev`
       - Arch junkies can get their fix [here](https://archlinux.org/packages/core/x86_64/sqlite/)
     - Source code found [here](https://www.sqlite.org/index.html)
+- MariaDB Connector/C++
+  - you can obtain this [here](https://mariadb.com/downloads/connectors/connectors-data-access/cpp-connector)
+  - You can also use the package manager `yay -S mariadb-connector-cpp-git`
+### Testing
+These libraries are only needed if you're running the unit tests.
+To skip the unit tests, use `SFSkipTesting=true` as an option when compiling the code.
+You probably only want to do this during an installation.
 - GTests
-  - This is only required for unit testing, and can be skipped
-    - To skip, use the `SFSkipTesting=true` option when compiling
+  - You can obtain this [here](https://github.com/google/googletest)
-  - You can obtain GTest by using `sudo apt install libgtest-dev`
+  - You can also use a package manager like this `sudo pacman -S gtest`
-    - if you are not running debian based linux, or are allergic to apt... it can be found [here](https://github.com/google/googletest)
+- JSON for modern C++
+  - you can obtain this [here](https://github.com/nlohmann/json)
+  - you can also use a package manager like this `sudo pacman -S nlohmann-json`

 ## Installation
 The following commands will install the libraries to your system.
 These will exist globally to all users.
 If you wish to